rikhuijzer/phd-thesis/chapters/discussion.typ

 This could be because many things have to go right for a recruit to graduate, while only one thing has to go wrong for an individual to drop out.
 There is an infinite number of ways in which the recruit could be hindered from graduating, also known as _black swan_ events @taleb2010black.
-For example, if the recruit breaks a leg or suddenly decides to quit, he will not graduate.
+For example, breaking a leg or suddenly deciding to quit could lead to immediate, and permanent, dropout.
 Maybe the model can predict this by finding a clue in the data, such as a poor running time or a low motivation.
 Conversely, since the data that the model sees is so limited, it is much harder to predict that everything will go right.

-While the results of Chapter 4 are promising, they do not provide information on how recruits actually respond to the high levels of physical and psychological stress during the selection period.
+While the results of Chapter 4 are promising, they do not provide information on how recruits respond to the high levels of physical and psychological stress during the selection period.
 Having this information could help to predict dropout more accurately.
-Therefore, in Chapter 5 we used data of weekly questionnaires during the selection period instead of only one in the first week.
+Therefore, in Chapter 5 we used a shorter questionnaire that was filled in each week instead of a longer questionnaire that was only filled in the first week.
 We found that a higher self-efficacy and motivation were significantly related to dropout.
 This means that how participants responded at the start of the week was related to whether they would soon drop out.
 With these and other variables, the model achieved an average AUC of 0.69, which means it could be useful in practice.